Sandylay & Moat Woods

 Mouse over links for pictures; click for detail page.

 These two attractive small woods next to one another were donated to Essex Wildlife Trust in 1982 by the late Mr Roland Adams and Mrs Adams.
 Notably, they contain a quantity of coppiced small-leaved lime, growing on boulder clay.
 One lime, in the middle of a ride in Sandylay Wood, is of great size and age.
 Part of a field to the south of Sandylay Wood has been added to the reserve, and has been planted up with native trees.

 The woods are rich in flowering plants.
 In spring, wood anemones are abundant by the small stream and primroses alongside the paths and rides.
 Other species include sweet violet, spurge laurel, early purple orchid, twayblade and stinking iris.
 Wood sedge is widespread, and the unusual thin-spiked wood sedge occurs also.

-The reserve has many typical woodland birds, notably goldcrest around a plantation of Norway spruce, and a rich insect life
+They support typical woodland birds, and notably goldcrest around a plantation of Norway spruce.

 In Great Leighs.
 Follow the public footpath for 400m from Mill Lane.
 Cars can be parked on the wide grass verge along the lane, but please do not obstruct the gateway providing access to the footpath.

 Buses stop on the A131 near the Dog and Partridge PH, from where a public footpath runs east from the road to another entrance.